Translate

 I made my own mounting system using aluminum L extrusions that I riveted together.
 This cost me roughly $40 per panel and should hold up well.
 The whole mounting system folds up flat so I can take it down and store it should I need to.
 Cearly, I will need to shovel snow away from the bottom of these panels in the winter.
 But that's no big deal to me.

-It's fall here in Maine and the time of year where we get very strong winds so I used tent pegs to secure the bottom of the mounting brackets firmly so they will blow over.
+It's fall here in Maine and the time of year where we get very strong winds so I used tent pegs to secure the bottom of the mounting brackets firmly so they won't blow over.

 All of my other solar panels are connected to the grid using micro-inverters made by Enphase.
 (One micro-inverter for every solar panel).
 However over the last 16 years 17 of the 32 original inverters have failed.
 These were first generation technology and they have been replacing the failed units under warranty with seventh generation technology, but my warranty has now expired.
 My trust in that system has eroded over time and I decided to use a string inverter.
 String inverters take multiple solar panels connected in series and/or parallel and convert that to 120 V AC or 240 V AC.